hjjg200/telescribe/doc/Monitor.md

 ## Range

-A range represents a numeric range which is used for examine the status of monitored values.
-Commas are used to use multiple ranges in one string and colons are used to express ranges.
+A range represents a numeric range which is used to examine the status of monitored values.
+Commas are used to express multiple ranges in one string and colons are used to express ranges.

 |Example|Description|
 |-|-|